DanielHe09/ASL_to_text/README.md

 ---

 ## 🧭 Acknowledgements
-The model trained is forked from this repo: https://github.com/priiyaanjaalii0611/ASL_to_English
+The model fine-tuned is forked from this repo: https://github.com/priiyaanjaalii0611/ASL_to_English

 However, the training process, API backend, system architecture, and deployment workflow in this repository are independently developed.